-Ancient Kadurugoda Viharaya (Kantarodai) is one of the very few Buddhist sites remaining in Jaffna today.
+Ancient Kadurugoda Viharaya (Kantarodai) is one of the very ancientfew Buddhist sites remaining in Jaffna today.

 Kantarodai (Kadurugoda) in Chunnakam (Hunugama) has been identified as the Kadurugoda Viharaya in the Nam Pota, a book of important Buddhist centers in Sri Lanka, compiled in the Kandyan period.

-The term Kantarodai is a corrupted form of the Singhalese word Kandavurugoda or site of a military encampment.
-The Kandavurugoda became Kadurugoda and it was tamilised in to Kantarodai.
+The term Kantarodai (also spelled Kantharodai, Kandarodai) is a corrupted form of the Sinhalese word Kandavurugoda or site of a military encampment.
+The Kandavurugoda became Kadurugoda and then it has been later tamilised in to Kantarodai.

 P. E. Pieris and D. Litt published an extensive article in The Journal of the Ceylon Branch of the Royal Asiatic Society of Great Britain & Ireland Vol. 26, No. 70, Part I. in 1917 which covers the ruins of Kadurugoda in detail.
 This is most detailed and comprehensive account of the ruins of Kadurugoda in the early 20th century available today.